arkadi27/oppfi/README.md

 Apily is a python based framework for testing REST apis.
-We have primarely used it for testing ar20 services, but can be used for testing pretty much any REST and gRpc services.

 # Installation